The Inward Investment and International Taxation Review: Belgium

 On implementing the EU Parent–Subsidiary Directive of 23 July 1990, Belgium also provided for an exemption from withholding tax on dividends paid by a qualifying Belgian subsidiary to its qualifying EU parent company or to its Belgian parent company.
 This exemption applies only if the parent company holds at least 10 per cent of the share capital in the Belgian subsidiary uninterruptedly for at least one year.
 This exemption also applies, under certain conditions, if, at the time the dividend is paid out or attributed, the minimum 12-month holding period has not yet expired.
 However, in this case, the distributing company needs to provisionally withhold the dividend withholding tax (without a bank guarantee being required).
 As soon as the minimum holding period has expired, it can also distribute that part of the dividend withheld.

-As of 1 January 2007, Belgium has extended this exemption regime from the EU to all countries with which Belgium has concluded a tax treaty.
+As of 1 January 2007, Belgium has extended this exemption regime from the European Union to all countries with which Belgium has concluded a tax treaty.
 Belgium provides, therefore, under the same conditions, an exemption of withholding tax on dividends paid to parent companies resident in a tax treaty country.
 For this extended exemption regime to apply, the relevant tax treaty must provide an exchange of information clause and the parent company must be subject to corporate tax without benefiting from a special tax regime.

 At the end of 2016, a specific anti-avoidance rule was added to the requirements for the application of the above-mentioned withholding tax exemption.
 The anti-avoidance rule states that the withholding tax exemption: